 Remember what I said about putting comfort first?
 It applies here and so I would lean towards the Duke over the very alluring RC that way.

 Additionally the full fairing on the RC tends to inflate the price right up to our budget’s $5000 limit, even on the used market.
 Not to mention that if you damage the fairing, it’s not cheap to replace- that’s not a problem at all on the Duke.
+Click here to check out the other bikes are in KTM’s 2022 lineup.

 I’m going back in time for my last pick of best used beginner sport bikes to a truly awesome machine produced by Yamaha from 1986 to 1994: the FZR400.